-As a business leader, I wanted to excel at generating profits and creating value for shareholders.
-If I didn't want to play by these rules, I didn't belong in the ball game.
+As a business leader, I wanted to excel at generating a profitable bottom line profit and creating value for shareholders.
+If I didn't want to play by the rules, I didn't belong in the ball game.

-But I also tried to encourage an environment where the workplace could be an open community where the question of a person's moral and spiritually development and the existence of God and how one related to claims of their faith with the demands of their work were issues of discussion, debate and yes, even learning and understanding.
+But I also tried to encourage an environment where the workplace could be an open community where the question of a person's moral and spiritually development, the existence of God and how one related the claims of their faith with the demands of their work, were issues of discussion, debate and yes, even learning, and understanding.
 I considered the people of our firm as in fact, the soul of the firm.